 How do I stream my event?

 Here’s a handy guide to setting up a stream.
 We recommend using Twitch to stream your gaming.
-If you’re planning to live-stream you can link your JustGiving page to your Twitch stream so anyone watching can donate to you seamlessly.
 Make sure to add our awesome stream frames to your Twitch videos, available on this page above.